 Which Research Fellowship Track is Right for Me, T32 or VAQS?

 A variety of research tracks and funding mechanisms are available, but the core experience of research fellows in each of these pathways is largely the same.
 Applicants interested in research are encouraged to discuss these options with the research fellowship director Alex Smith to determine which track is best suited for that candidate's needs.
 Similarly, candidates with an interest in health care improvement leadership are encouraged to contact the Quality Scholars Directors Drs.
-Jessica Eng and Sei Lee.
+Victoria Tang and Sei Lee.
 Although the research focus of the Division is on clinical epidemiology and health services research, the Division has also nurtured successful fellows in the basic sciences.